Alison Goldfrapp: Voice

-Goldfrapp has an expansive soprano vocal range.
+Goldfrapp has a soprano vocal range.
 She is noted for her operatic abilities, particularly on the group's debut album Felt Mountain and prominently on the songs "Utopia" and "Pilots".
 Her delivery in a more contemporary voice has been described as "breathy", "sultry", "ethereal" and "startling".

 Goldfrapp has been commended for her vocal versatility, morphing her voice to fit various genres such as folk, pop, classical, dance, trip hop and electronica throughout her career.
 Goldfrapp has used a Korg MS20 Audio Envelope follower to manipulate her vocals, such as the song "Lovely Head" in which her voice is altered to resemble a theremin.
 Vocally, Goldfrapp has been compared to Marlene Dietrich, Siouxsie Sioux, Björk, Kate Bush and Elizabeth Fraser of the Cocteau Twins.

 Compositions

 Goldfrapp produces and writes most of her material alongside bandmate Will Gregory.
 She draws inspiration from a range of artists and musical genres.
 As a teenager she listened to Kate Bush, T. Rex, Donna Summer, Joan Jett, Marc Bolan, David Cassidy, and Iggy Pop and The Stooges, and discovered Serge Gainsbourg while working in Belgium.
 While travelling through Europe in the early 1990s, she began listening to Polish disco music and cabaret music from the Weimar Republic.
 Other media, including film, have influenced Goldfrapp who cites Roman Polanski's 1966 psychological thriller Cul-de-sac, the 1973 cult film The Wicker Man and the James Bond franchise as influences.
 She draws inspiration from surrealism and nature, all of which appear in Goldfrapp's album artwork, which she designs in collaboration with Big Active.
 Goldfrapp believes that "music is a visual experience" and therefore visualises her lyrics before writing them.
 While writing, Goldfrapp uses her vocals to create melodies and drumbeats.
 Her songwriting is characterised by its use of animals to describe human emotions and status.